nugehood/nuge-website_1/content/blogs/005_Post.md

 One could argue that these changes are pretty important and that they are necessary for us to keep going and whatnot.
 Do we really need these changes, do we really need these improvements?
 What has led us into this spiral of technological advancement, and why do people praise the industrial revolution?
 Well, I'm here to partly, briefly answer those questions, with a help from the book **Industrial Society and Its Future** by **Theodore Kaczynski**, or *Uncle Ted*.

 First of all, humans have been through many **evolution** and **revolutions**.
-The one that started it all was the usage of fire, who would've thought?
+One of the crucial one that started it all was the usage of fire, who would've thought?
 From then and on, we started to make pieces of machinery to replace, or threaten to replace our bodily functions:
 1. Motor
 2. sensory,
 3. and auditory